informalsystems/tendermint-rs/CONTRIBUTING.md

 ## Decision Making

-When contributing to the project, the following process leads to the best chance of landing to changes in master.
+When contributing to the project, the following process leads to the best chance of landing the changes in master.

 All new contributions should start with a Github Issue.
 The issue helps capture the problem you're trying to solve and allows for